Artis Lane: Artistic career

 Lane works in a variety of mediums, including sketching, oil painting, bronze sculpture, and collage.
 Her works include a bronze portrait of Rosa Parks for the Smithsonian Institution, which has been on display at the National Portrait Gallery, but also on display in the Oval Office of President Biden.
 In 1999, she designed Rosa Parks' Congressional Medal of Honor.
 In 2021, Collected Detroit gallery hosted "Steps Towards Justice" featuring portaints of Rosa Parks by Lane.

 She also produced a series of bronze portraits for the Soul Train Awards, and designed the original logo for the Dance Theatre of Harlem.
 She has made portraits and sculptures of celebrities and prominent people such as Cary Grant, Armand Hammer, Nancy Kissinger, Coleman Young, Barbara Bush and former President George H. W. Bush, Bill Cosby, Walter Annenberg, Michael Jordan, Gordon Getty, Nelson Mandela and Henry Kissinger.

 The National Congress of Black Women commissioned Lane to create a bronze bust portraying women's-right advocate and abolitionist Sojourner Truth.
 The bust was unveiled on April 28, 2009 by First Lady Michelle Obama for permanent display in the Emancipation Hall at the Capitol Visitor Centre, making Truth the first black woman to be honored with a bust at the U.S. Capitol.

 Awards and honors

 In 2007, the California African American Museum presented Lane with a Lifetime Achievement Award, and featured a retrospective of her work.

 Lane was honoured in 2013 as a recipient of the Women's Caucus for Art Lifetime Achievement Award.

+Lane was inducted into the Chatham-Kent Cultural Hall of Fame in 2022 as part of its inaugural class.